 A different side of Malaysia can be found in Cameron Highlands.
-There is no beaches, tall buildings or hot and humid weather here.
-The highlands are close to being in the English countryside with houses built in English style, surrounded with green hills and cooler climate.
+There are no beaches, tall buildings, or hot and humid weather here.
+The highlands are close to being in the English countryside with houses built in an English style, surrounded by green hills and a cooler climate.

 As the journey begins from Kuala Lumpur, the scene slowly starts to transform: palm oil trees to tropical trees and pine trees, tall skyscrapers and high rise apartments to small Malay and aboriginal villages and white houses and the chaotic city life to peaceful fields of tea plantations.

 Cameron Highlands does not only attracts foreign tourists, but also many local Malaysians who want to spend a quick getaway or long weekend here.
 Many locals prefer to do everything in groups or join organized tours.
-On another hand, I myself (as a Malaysian) had taken a half day tour and spent the rest of the time to explore this amazing highlands: visit tea plantations, eat scones and hiking the jungle.
+On another hand, I myself (as a Malaysian) had taken a half-day tour and spent the rest of the time to explore these amazing highlands: visit the tea plantations, eat scones and hiking the jungle.

 History of Cameron Highlands